Degree Certification Policy

 Date Enacted or Revised: Enacted June 2016; Revised March 2018

-To ensure compliance with SACSCOC Requirements and Louisiana Board of Regents, University of Louisiana System, and University policies, completion of degree requirements must be verified and certified by appropriate academic departments and colleges as well as the Office of the Registrar.
-The degree certification policy is intended to outline this process to ensure integrity and accuracy in the awarding of degrees and certificates.
+To ensure compliance with SACSCOC requirements and Louisiana Board of Regents, University of Louisiana System, and University policies, completion of degree requirements must be verified and certified by appropriate academic departments, colleges, and the Office of the Registrar.
+The degree certification policy outlines this process to ensure integrity and accuracy in the awarding of degrees and certificates.

 Identification and Review of Degree Candidates

-A student becomes a “degree candidate” in the term in which all degree requirements are intended to be met.
-To declare the intent to graduate, a student completes and submits an application for degree for each degree to be awarded to his/her academic department.
-Each academic department notifies the Office of the Registrar of potential degree candidates by submitting the approved applications for degree and any other required documentation, such as degree plans and minor forms, to that office by the date designated on the University calendar for each term.
+A student becomes a “degree candidate” in the term during which all degree requirements are intended to be met.
+To declare the intent to graduate, a student completes and submits the application for degree to his/her academic department for each degree to be awarded.
+Each academic department notifies the Office of the Registrar of potential degree candidates by submitting the approved applications for degree and any other required documentation, such as degree plans and minor forms, to that office by the date designated on the academic calendar for each term.

-Once final grades for degree candidates are entered into the student information system, each academic department and college, as well as the Office of the Registrar, verifies completion of all graduation requirements prior to commencement.
+Once final grades for degree candidates are entered into the student information system, each academic department, each college, and the Office of the Registrar verify completion of all graduation requirements prior to commencement.

 While commencement ceremonies are only held in fall and spring semesters, the degree certification process occurs three times a year for each summer, fall, and spring term.
 If a degree candidate completes degree requirements prior to the degree certification date, an early certification of degree requirements may be completed.
 In these cases, a notation is placed on the student’s academic transcript indicating that degree requirements were completed by the early certification date.

 Awarding of Degrees and Certificates

 Upon completion of the degree certification process, and if applicable, the commencement ceremony, the Office of the Registrar awards the appropriate degrees, certificates, majors, concentrations, and minors in the student information system, which updates the official student transcript.